 Side effects and precautions for use

-Although salicylic acid is an effective active ingredient, it can cause certain side effects:
+Although salicylic acid is an effective active ingredient, it can cause some undesirable effects:

 - Skin irritation and redness , especially at high concentrations.

-- Risk of systemic toxicity when used in large amounts over large areas of skin (especially in children).
+- Risk of systemic toxicity when used in large quantities on large areas of skin (especially in children).

 - Drug interactions when combined with other NSAIDs or anticoagulants.